New Town, Tasmania

 Among the numerous notable structures in the vicinity, Pitt Farm on Albert Road stands out as one of Tasmania's most ancient residences.
 Pitt Farm is a well-preserved example of a Colonial Georgian farmhouse constructed around 1810.

 New Town's appeal extends beyond its historic charm; it embraces a wide range of captivating features, from contemporary homes and idyllic cottage gardens to north-facing weatherboard abodes and solid double brick and tile houses.
-You'll also find recently refurbished dwellings with strong foundations, others are perfect for renovation and transformation, along with charming boat sheds along the scenic Cornelian Bay, adding a touch of character and recreational possibilities to the neighbourhood.

 New Town community